Chet Huntley: Career

 In April 1956, before that year's political conventions that brought him to prominence, Huntley began anchoring a new half-hour program entitled Outlook, produced by Reuven Frank.
 The program aired for seven years, later changing its name to Chet Huntley Reporting.
 It often covered racial segregation and civil rights.
 In January 1962, the program moved from the Sunday evening news time slot to prime time.

 In the 1960s Huntley narrated a General Pictures Corp. film for the Cleveland, Ohio Development Foundation titled Cleveland: City on Schedule (1962) and a Cinecraft-Continental Productions film for Haines, Inc., publishers of cross-cross city directories, titled The Key to the City (1963.)

 Huntley wrote a memoir of his Montana childhood, The Generous Years: Remembrances of a Frontier Boyhood, published by Random House in 1968.
 He also became involved in a New York advertising agency, Levine, Huntley, Schmidt, Plapler & Beaver, gaining a 10 percent share in the agency in exchange for having his name on the letterhead and attending some agency meetings.
 He maintained his own cattle farm in Stockton, New Jersey, which for a short time in 1964 included a beef line from the farm's cattle promoted under his name before the network intervened due to conflict of interest and promotional concerns.

 Huntley's last NBC News broadcast was aired on Friday, July 31, 1970.
 He returned to Montana, where he conceived and built Big Sky, a ski resort south of Bozeman, which opened in December 1973.

 Marriage

 Huntley's first marriage, to Ingrid Rolin, produced two daughters and ended in divorce in 1959.
-Later that year, Huntley, at age 48, married the former Tipton "Tippy" Stringer (1930–2010), a TV broadcaster, who married actor William Conrad after his death.
+Later that year, Huntley, at age 48, married the former Tipton "Tippy" Stringer (1930–2010), a TV broadcaster, who married actor William Conrad after Huntley's death.